Urban Networks

 Networks and Complexity

 The biggest disconnect between corporate and operations teams wasn’t the office location or job role.
 It was how well one could understand the complexity that comes with shipping a package.
+And there is a lot of complexity that comes with shipping a package.

 They could estimate their daily delivery speeds based on the weather and the number of staff on hand.
 They planned for workforce numbers by reducing the problem to the target volume set by the business and the average speed at which they know their team can work.
 Most of the decisions made in this environment relied on getting rid of the unnecessary information to get the data you need to attack a problem.